evilchili/linernotes-dot-club-docs/draft/server_rules.md

 - block (defederate from) the instance

+## 4.3 Accountability

+### 4.3.1 Moderation Decisions

+Moderated servers -- that is, instances that are silenced or blocked by us -- will be posted to https://linernotes.club/about.

+Changes to the moderated servers list will be posted using the #LinerNotesAdmin hashtag by one of the Moderation Team.

-## 4.2 Appeals
+### 4.3.2 Appeals

-If you believe the moderation team has made an error in judgement or the corrective action(s) we have taken are inappropriate, please contact us.
-The moderation team acts in good faith and strives to always act fairly, but we will make mistakes and when we do we will embrace those mistakes and learn from them.
+If you believe the Moderation Team has made an error in judgement or the corrective action(s) we have taken are inappropriate, please contact us.
+The Moderation Meam acts in good faith and strives to always act fairly, but we will make mistakes and when we do we will embrace those mistakes and learn from them.

-In the event of a dispute, the Administrator may override the moderation team; their judgment is final.
+In the event of a dispute, the Administrators may override the Moderation Team; their judgment is final.

+### 4.3.3 Changes to the Terms of Use

+The Administrators and Moderation Team will occasionally update these Terms of Use as necessary.
+Minor updates such as edits for clarity or changes in Moderation Team membership will be posted using the #LinerNotesAdmin hashtag by one of the Administators.
+Significant changes to policy, such as changes to the Code of Conduct, will be drafted and made available for review and feedback by Club users for at least 5 days.

+Please refer to the *Document Status* section for a complete revision history.